SMPTE/ris-osvp-metadata-camdkit/index.md

 #### Constraints

 The parameter shall contain valid number of seconds, nanoseconds
-    and optionally attoseconds elapsed since the start of the epoch.
+    elapsed since the start of the epoch.

 ### `sequenceNumber`